0xumarkhatab/SlopeLeverage/README.md

     }

 ```
-In order to buy a token, the user has to pay some money <br/>
+To buy a token, the user has to pay some money <br/>
 that is equal to the latest price of the token calculated by  `getTokenPrice` method.

 If sufficient funds are sent to the contract , the token is minted to the user.